argaldo/Nenuco-hAPPy-school/README.md

 Nenuco Happy School is a toy sold by Famosa at least in the Spanish market ( http://www.nenucofamosa.es/juguetes/nenuco-happy-school ).

-The toy uses a ultrasound-based for the communication between the device and the corresponding iOS and Andoid app.
+The toy uses a ultrasound-based protocol for the communication between the device and the corresponding iOS and Andoid app.
+In effect there's no need for any other hardware than an speaker and a microphone to communicate with Nenuco.

 This project is an educational attempt to analyze and re-create the audio protocol in order to communicate with the Nenuco without the need of using the provided app in any computer.
-Once the protocol is understood and implemented the possibilities are endless for Nenuco! ;)
+Once the protocol is understood and implemented the possibilities are endless for Nenuco! ;):

+   - Nenuco raises his hand every time a new e-mail arrives
+   - Nenuco greets you when you get home with a "Hello, teacher!"

+Careful attention at making this implementation script-able has been taken,

 This project includes a: